quacksouls/bitburner/doc/guide/gang.md

 Ascension is a way to permanently boost a gangster's stat multipliers.
 However, the costs include:

 1. Reset the gangster's progress and stats.
+This is usually not a downside because the boosted stat multipliers can help the ascendeded member to quickly level up again.
 1. The gangster loses all non-Augmentation equipment.
+This might or might not be a problem, depending on your current funds and the percentage discount you get in the equipment shop.
+Higher respect means you get a higher discount in the equipment shop.
 1. The gangster loses all respect points they have accumulated.
 The respect points gained by this gangster would be deducted from your total respect.
+The lost respect points would most certainly result in a decrease of the discount you get in the equipment shop.
+Furthermore, the lost respect points can increase your penalty.
+Refer to the penalty formula above.
+Your wanted level might stay the same after an ascension.
+However, since you lost a chunk of respect points following the ascension, the penalty increases.

 After an ascension, a gangster would start with higher stat multipliers than previously and would usually be able to quickly retrain their stats.
 You need to